19 Ways To Care For Your Mental Health This World Mental Health Day

-October 1–7 is Mental Illness Awareness Week; and that’s as good a time as ever to start prioritizing your mental health.
+October 10 is World Mental Health Day, and that’s as good a time as ever to start prioritizing your mental health.

 Millions of people around the world are affected by mental illness.